 (2) "Admission" means acceptance by the inpatient psychiatric service provider of a person with the intent of providing at least twenty-four hours continuous care and treatment to that person.

-(3) "Advance directives" means a legal document an adult can use to direct in advance the decisions about his or her mental and/or physical health treatment, if in the future he/she lacks the capacity to make his/her own health care decisions.
+(3) "Advance directives" means a legal document an adult can use to direct in advance the decisions about their mental or physical health treatment, if in the future they lackthe capacity to make their own health care decisions.